mobile-dev-ufes/2023-2-proj-final-hush-hush-app/README.md

 ## 💻 Instalation:
 To run the app, it's necessary to run the API, follows the docs at : https://github.com/mobile-dev-ufes/2023-2-proj-final-hush-hush-api

-Then, clone the current repository in your local machine and opppend it android studio.
+Then, clone the current repository in your local machine and opppend it in android studio.
 Navigate to class Retrofit Client and change the ip to your ip in line 11:

 ![img_2.png](img_2.png)